Los Angeles Non-Compete Agreement Lawyer

 Non-compete agreements generally contain language saying the employee will not render services, directly or indirectly, for a period of one year after separation of employment with a competitor of a former employer.

-Unlike many other states, in California these types of non-compete or anti-solicitation agreements are generally void and not enforceable.
+Unlike many other states, in California, these types of non-compete or anti-solicitation agreements are generally void and not enforceable.
 This is true even if the non-compete agreement is narrowly tailored, i.e., limited in geographic location and time.
 This is because California Business and Professions Code §16600 states:

-“Except as provided in this Chapter, every contract by which anyone is restrained from engaging in lawful profession, trade, or business of any kind is to that extent void.”
+“Except as provided in this Chapter, every contract by which anyone is restrained from engaging in a lawful profession, trade, or business of any kind is to that extent void.”

 In the recent case of Dowell v.
 Biosense Webster, Inc., California Court of Appeal questioned whether or not there was a common law trade secret exception to Business and Professions Code Section 16600.
 Following in the footsteps of Edwards v.
 Arthur Andersen LLP and The Retirement Group v.
 Galante, the Dowell court concluded that Section 16600 “prohibits employee non-competition agreements unless the agreement falls within a statutory exception.”